SeanLuckett/anagramalama/README.md

   * Error messages for rejected words

 **Documentation**
+1. Pick an API versioning scheme for making non-breaking improvements/changes.

-A service like [Apiary](http://apiary.io) to host and help with API design and endpoint documentation.
+2. A service like [Apiary](http://apiary.io) to host and help with API design and endpoint documentation.